MolSSI-Education/python_scripting_cms/_episodes/08-testing.md

 > {: .solution}
 {: .challenge}

+> ## Time Check
+> If you are running a  two day workshop, you will likely stop here and not use the next section.
+{: .callout}

 ## Extension - Raising Errors

 One concept we have not yet discussed in programming is raising errors.
 You have probably already seen errors in Python if you have been programming for a while.
 One error you might have seen is `FileNotFoundError` which happens when you try to open a file that Python can't find (if you constructed your file path incorrectly, for example).